 You honestly don’t need to use a probe, but for the picky grillers (like myself) I want to make sure it’s at medium-rare if possible.
 Carefully insert the probe through the salt crust towards the middle of the beef and check the temperature.
 Don’t make a second hole if you need to verify more than once.

-The moment of truth, you need to crack the charred towel and salt-crust to reveal the steaming beef tenderloin.
-Wipe the sweat off your brow, take a generous sip of wine.
+In the moment of truth, you need to crack the charred towel and salt crust to reveal the steaming beef tenderloin.
+Wipe the sweat off your brow, and take a generous sip of wine.
 It’s time to eat.

 Frequently Asked Questions